-- Explain the importance of the problem or critical barrier to progress that the proposed project addresses. - Describe the scientific premise for the proposed project, including consideration of the strengths and weaknesses of published research or preliminary data crucial to the support of your application. - Explain how the proposed project will improve scientific knowledge, technical capability, and/or clinical practice in one or more broad fields.
+- Explain the importance of the problem or critical barrier to progress that the proposed project addresses. - Describe the strengths and weaknesses in the rigor of the prior research (both published and unpublished) that serves as the key support for the proposed project.

+• Explain how the proposed project will improve scientific knowledge, technical capability, and/or clinical practice in one or more broad fields.